Chart Color Schemes

 Health performance in Mitchell Park is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Mitchell Park faces substantial health challenges as per AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are notable across both younger and older age cohorts.
-Private health cover is low at approximately 48% of the total population (~3,248 people), compared to 52.7% in Greater Adelaide and a national average of 55.7%.
+Mitchell Park faces significant health challenges according to AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are substantial across both younger and older age groups.
+Private health cover is low at approximately 48% of the total population (around 3,127 people), compared to 52.7% in Greater Adelaide and the national average of 55.7%.

-The most common medical conditions are mental health issues (10.7%) and arthritis (8.6%), while 65.3% of residents report no medical ailments, compared to 67.9% in Greater Adelaide.
-Working-age population health challenges include elevated chronic condition rates.
-The area has 18.3% of residents aged 65 and over (1,226 people), lower than Greater Adelaide's 19.3%.
-Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.
+The most prevalent medical conditions are mental health issues (affecting 10.7% of residents) and arthritis (8.6%), while 65.3% report no medical ailments, compared to 67.9% across Greater Adelaide.
+Working-age residents face notable health challenges with high chronic condition rates.
+The area has 18.9% of residents aged 65 and over (1,219 people), with senior health outcomes presenting some challenges, broadly in line with national rankings for the general population.

 Frequently Asked Questions - Health